tsoernes/enhanced-terminal-mcp/README.md

 ### Async Threshold

-Commands that exceed `async_threshold_secs` (default: 5 seconds) automatically switch to background execution.
+Commands that exceed `async_threshold_secs` (default: 50 seconds) automatically switch to background execution.
 This prevents:
 - Long-running commands from blocking the MCP server
 - Timeout issues with package installations
 - Slow build processes hanging the interface

 Set `force_sync: true` to disable this behavior for specific commands.

+### Incremental Output

+Use `job_status` with `incremental: true` for efficient polling of long-running jobs:
+- First call returns all output accumulated so far
+- Subsequent calls return only new output since last check
+- Read position tracked per job_id
+- Reset by calling with `incremental: false`

+This enables streaming-like behavior without actual streaming infrastructure.

 ## Architecture